hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 $ curl -sfL https://get.k3s.io | k3s_KUBECONFIG_MODE="644" sh -s-

+## Adding some nodes to obay the master.
 Now we will get the status of our raspberrys and  add multiple raspberry pies to serve our master machine.

 - Get the status of the raspberry pies via: